mattlibera/crud-generator/doc/configuration.md

 ```
 Note: You should use the delimiter same as yours template files.

+### Hash Work Factor

+For password fields we use the `Hash::` facade, which will hash the entry based on your configuration in `config/hashing.php`.
+If you supply an array here it will be passed in as the second argument (the work factor).
+See Laravel docs for details.

 ### View Template Vars

 This configuration will help you to use any custom template vars in the views `index`, `form`, `create`, `edit`, `show`